ilmanzo/ilmanzo.github.com/content/post/advent_of_code_2024.md

 - [Day 12](https://adventofcode.com/2024/day/12) gardening: weird shaped area and perimeter measurements
 - [Day 14](https://adventofcode.com/2024/day/14) moving robots: an unexpected plot twists on the second part!
 - [Day 15](https://adventofcode.com/2024/day/15) instruct a robot to play a [sokoban](https://en.wikipedia.org/wiki/Sokoban) variant
-- [Day 16](https://adventofcode.com/2024/day/16) and [Day 20](https://adventofcode.com/2024/day/20) maze puzzles with a "Race Condition" twist, where players can "glitch" trough some walls
+- [Day 16](https://adventofcode.com/2024/day/16) and [Day 20](https://adventofcode.com/2024/day/20) maze puzzles with a "Race Condition" twist, where players can "glitch" through some walls
 - [Day 21](https://adventofcode.com/2024/day/21) where even the problem statement is recursive: you need to control a robot that controls another robot that controls a robot to press some buttons ...
 - [Day 23](https://adventofcode.com/2024/day/23) and [Day 24](https://adventofcode.com/2024/day/24) two classic theory problems about [graphs](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) and boolean logic
 - [Day 25](https://adventofcode.com/2024/day/25) a final easy one that can be solved in many ways, with special attention to performance optimization

-According to [Leaderboard times](https://aoc.xhyrom.dev/), the most difficult days where [15](https://adventofcode.com/2024/day/15), [17](https://adventofcode.com/2024/day/17), [21](https://adventofcode.com/2024/day/21) and [24](https://adventofcode.com/2024/day/24).
+According to [Leaderboard times](https://aoc.xhyrom.dev/), the most difficult days were [15](https://adventofcode.com/2024/day/15), [17](https://adventofcode.com/2024/day/17), [21](https://adventofcode.com/2024/day/21) and [24](https://adventofcode.com/2024/day/24).
 I totally agree, go check them if you like hard challenges 😁

 ## 🎅 You are not alone
 A special mention to the community: the best thing of [Advent of Code](https://adventofcode.com/) is being part of a collective experience, where for each day you can share opinions, get or give advice, read funny memes and play together with a lot of smart people.
 It can be [Reddit](https://www.reddit.com/r/adventofcode) or your local friends, a Telegram Group or a Slack Channel, but sharing it with other people is the real reason why it's enjoyable.